michael-amiethyst/homebrew-bashpile/pull_request_template.md

 ## Issue ticket number and link

-## Checklist before requesting a review
+## Merge to Development - Checklist before requesting a review
 - [ ] I have performed a self-review of my code.
 It runs with `mvn clean verify`
 - [ ] I have added thorough tests.

+## Merge to Main - Checklist before requesting a review
-- [ ] I have installed this version locally with `brew uninstall bashpile; brew install --HEAD michael-amiethyst/bashpile/bashpile`
+- [ ] I have installed this version locally with `bin/deploy-head`
 - [ ] I have tested on Debian with `docker build -t "debian-bashpile" src/test/resources/docker/debian`
-- [ ] I have regenerated the docutils documentation with `docutils docs/index.rst > docs/index.html`
+- [ ] I have regenerated the docutils documentation with `bin/generate-docs`